sriramrokkam/k8s-training/admin/trainer-guide.md

 An other option would be to take one of our **mail template** we have prepared: [Template](./preparation_email_sample.md),

-Technically it would be possible to run most of the exercises also with Docker on Windows/Mac and a local kubectl. **However, we would recommend explicitly excluding support for this setup during the training.**

 **Hint:** If you want get a list of the course participants, as the _main trainer_ you can

 - Go to [SuccessMap Learning](https://sap.plateau.com/learning/user/deeplink_redirect.jsp?linkId=HOME_PAGE&fromSF=Y)